Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Cohomological Donaldson--Thomas invariants

-We start this section by showing that there is a module-theoretic partial compactification of Totaro's construction, which is what we used in Section \ref{TotCon} to define the direct image of the monodromic mixed Hodge module of vanishing cycles from the stack of representations of $Q$.
+taking a $\zeta$-semistable $\dd$-dimensional $\mathbb{C}Q$-representation to the associated polystable representation.
+We start this section by showing that there is a module-theoretic compactification of Totaro's construction relative to $\Msp^{\zeta\sst}_{\dd}$, which we may use as in Section \ref{TotCon} to define the direct image along $p^{\zeta}_{\dd}$ of the monodromic mixed Hodge module of vanishing cycles from the stack of $\dd$-dimensional $\zeta$-semistable representations of $\mathbb{C}Q$.

 Recall the definition of $\zeta_{\ff}^{(\mu)}$ from Section \ref{framedSec}.
 Recall from (\ref{Ydef}) the notation